Pax Britannica Trilogy

 The Pax Britannica Trilogy comprises three books of history written by Jan Morris.
-The books cover the British Empire, from the earliest days of the East India Company to the troubled years of independence and nineteen-sixties post-colonialism.
-The books were written and published over a ten-year period, beginning in 1968 with Pax Britannica: The Climax of Empire.
+The books cover the British Empire, from the earliest days of the East India Company to the troubled years of independence and 1960s post-colonialism.
+Morris wrote the books over a ten-year period, beginning in 1968 with Pax Britannica: The Climax of Empire.
+The series took 14 years to write, and Morris has referred to the series as the emotional centrepiece of her life.

+For the series, Morris pulled from her experience as a soldier, where she was an intelligence officer, and experiences military deployment in Palestine, and a roving correspondent in the Middle East for The Times, and the The Guardian.

+The series has been criticized for being overly nostalgic for Britain's imperialist period.
+Morris herself described imperialism as "a blessing to the world at large".

 The books in chronological order are;